Posts tagged Sports

 1. No Comments

 People didn’t comment on FTW anyway — they just discover/read/share.
-That’s even more true of mobile users.
+That’s even more true of our mobile users.
 So we removed comments altogether, and it’s kind of liberating.

 2. Public Chartbeat